 - Love poker?
 Find the best poker room for you.

 As you dig deeper into each player profile you’ll see several themes emerge which help put into perspective just how international and inclusive the game of poker has become.
 Poker players are a tight and welcoming community of enthusiasts who love to share the game and their experiences.
 You’ll find poker players that come from all walks of life, (almost) every country on earth and from every socio-economic group.
 You can see what makes players great - and that usually doesn't come down to a special skill - other than maybe hard work and poker practice.
 Yes - getting good at the game of poker takes work, whether the format is Holdem, Omaha, Stud or any other.
 Including study of odds, rankings and poker hands.
 Ultimately it's how most of your favorite players arrived at their station in the game - even the most polarizing or contentious (read: Phil Hellmuth).

 Poker Player Winnings

 A comprehensive, “exact” record of any poker player’s stats (professional or otherwise) is very hard to compile.
 Whether it should even be compiled (or publicly accessible), is another important question.
-The most famous example of a poker player stats database is the internationally renowned Hendon Mob database, which tracks and organizes poker player stats from thousands and thousands of poker tournaments over the last 30 years or so.
+The most famous example of a poker player wins database is the internationally renowned Hendon Mob database, which tracks and organizes poker player stats from thousands and thousands of poker tournaments over the last 30 years or so.